Aube: Politics and administration

-General Council
+Departmental council

-The General Council of Aube is located in Troyes.
-Its president has been DVD Senator Philippe Adnot since July 1990.
+The departmental council of Aube is located in Troyes.
+Its president is Philippe Pichery (Miscellaneous right).
 It includes the 34 councillors of the 17 cantons of Aube.
 Of these, 32 are from the Right (mainly the UMP), the others are from the Miscellaneous left.
-Currently the budget of the General Council is €329.8 million.
-Its main mission and expenditure on social activities and health.

-Politics

 Aube returns three Deputies to the National Assembly, two of whom are from The Republicans (LR), and two Senators: one UMP and one right-wing independent.